logaretm/villus/README.md

 </p>

-> Villus is a finger-like structures in the small intestine.
-They help to absorb digested food.
+<h6 align="center">Villus is a finger-like structures in the small intestine.
+They help to absorb digested food.</h6>

 A small and fast GraphQL client for Vue.js.